Efficient Brood Cell Detection in Layer Trap Nests for Bees and Wasps: Balancing Labeling Effort and Species Coverage: Introduction

 We propose a deep learning based approach for brood cell detection and taxonomic classification in LTNs.
 To the best of our knowledge, this is the first work to apply deep learning for brood cell detection in LTNs.

 LTN images show significant class imbalance, especially among common classes.
 To reduce labeling effort, we label up to 300 samples per class, leaving the remaining samples unlabeled.
 To enhance detection performance in the presence of these unlabeled samples, we propose the \textbf{Constrained False Positive Loss (CFPL)} strategy.
 CFPL dynamically masks predictions from unlabeled samples to selectively prevent them from interfering with the classification loss.
 We evaluate the performance of CFPL on the collected LTN dataset and conduct an in-depth analysis of the results.

-The \textbf{main contributions} of this work are as follows: \begin{enumerate} \item We develop a deep learning based solution for \textbf{brood cell detection in layer trap nests (LTNs)}, a key equipment in studying cavity-nesting wild bee and wasp occurrence and abundance. \item We propose a novel \textbf{Constrained False Positive Loss (CFPL)}, which is integrated into the detection framework to effectively manage unlabeled samples, providing a practical solution to reduce labeling efforts in ecological monitoring. \item We provide a \textbf{public demonstrator}\footnote{\url{https://huggingface.co/spaces/dAISYTUIlmenau/Nesting_Aids_Detection}} for the detection of brood cells in LTNs, which can be used as a reference for future research in ecological monitoring and conservation efforts. \end{enumerate}

-The remainder of this paper is structured as follows: \cref{sec:related-work} provides an overview of related work regarding LTNs and deep learning for ecological monitoring. \cref{sec:methodology} describes the methodology, including the dataset, detection loss function analysis, and our proposed CFPL method. \cref{sec:experiments} presents the experimental setup, including data preparation, detection algorithm, and evaluation metrics. \cref{sec:results} discusses the results of the experiments, and \cref{sec:conclusion} concludes the paper with a summary of the main findings and future research directions.
+The remainder of this paper is structured as follows: \cref{sec:related-work} provides an overview of related work regarding LTNs and deep learning for ecological monitoring. \cref{sec:methods} describes the methodology, including the dataset, detection loss function analysis, and our proposed CFPL method. \cref{sec:experiments} presents the experimental setup, including data preparation, detection algorithm, and evaluation metrics. \cref{sec:results} discusses the results of the experiments, and \cref{sec:conclusion} concludes the paper with a summary of the main findings and future research directions.